-The second group, the apostles of Christ, are those outside of the twelve, and this evidence comes from one verse in Acts (Barnabas in 14:4) and Paul’s passing references in his writings.
+The second group, the apostles of Christ, are those outside of the twelve, and this evidence comes from one verse in Acts 14:4, which names Barnabas.
+The evidence also comes from Paul’s passing references in his writings.
 He seemed to assume a very broad definition, including himself and many others.
 So let’s not build up a thick wall between them and the next possible class.

 Some interpreters see a third class, the apostles of the churches or church apostles.
 They were commissioned by the churches or by Paul, for example.
 They represent the nontechnical use of apostle: representatives or messengers or delegates.
 Examples of this kind of apostle are Titus, Epaphroditus, and Timothy.
 They may be considered emissaries or “sent ones,” so they may not be apostles in a formal sense.